jimmyislive/blog/content/posts/gcp.md

 ## Assumptions

-The following assumptions are made in the following post:
+The following assumptions are made in this post:

 1. You have an account on the [Google Cloud Platform](https://console.cloud.google.com/)
 2. You have installed and configured the [gcloud](https://cloud.google.com/sdk/install) tool